daniel-fonte/AirCnc/README.md

 ### Getting stared with frontend app
 1. Move yourl to the frontend folder: `cd aircnc-frontend`
 2. Run `yarn start` to start the application web

+##License
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details